openturns/otpod/README.rst

 Requirements
 ============

-This module is developped in python using several external modules :
+This module is developped in python using several external modules:

-- openturns >= 1.12
+- openturns >= 1.18
 - statsmodels >= 0.6
 - numpy >= 1.10
 - sklearn >= 0.17